Law Enforcement Initiatives

 Law Enforcement Coordinating Committee (LECC) is a 27-member committee representing state, local and federal law enforcement from all parts of the district.
 They meet periodically and concentrate on specific areas of concern for the district.
 The LECC Manager disseminates information about current criminal justice concerns and acts as liaison between a variety of agencies and organizations and leads communications, information sharing and training efforts.

-LECC Manager Craig Tame is the point of contact for law enforcement and the community.
-For information or assistance, contact Craig for information or assistance at (216) 622-3644 or at email@example.com.
+The District Law Enforcement Coordinator, Tom Weldon, is the point of contact for law enforcement and the community.
+For information or assistance, contact Tom for information or assistance at (216) 622-3651 or at firstname.lastname@example.org.

 Northern Ohio Violent Crime Consortium (NOVCC) consists of representatives from the eight largest police departments in the Northern District of Ohio: Akron, Canton, Cleveland, Elyria, Lorain, Mansfield, Toledo and Youngstown, as well as county, state and federal agencies.
 They meet monthly to discuss trends, share intelligence and talk about best practices.